murpg/public-showcase-packer-vagrant/README.md

 ## Using generated boxes in Vagrant

-After you built the boxes you can use `vagrant box add` command to add generated box to the Vagrant.
-The generated boxes are stored under `box` folder.
-You can use the same name for virtualbox and vmware provider, because the Vagrant is smart enough about being able to distinguish between different providers with same names.
+After you build the boxes you can use the `vagrant box add` command to add generated boxes to Vagrant.
+The generated boxes are stored in the `box` folder.
+You can use the same name for virtualbox and vmware provider, because Vagrant is smart enough to distinguish between different providers with the same names.

 ```shell